 Our community is built upon core Christian Values.

-These are honesty, friendship, endurance, forgiveness, compassion and thankfulness.
+These are honesty, friendship, resilience, forgiveness, kindness and hope.

-We try not to lie and be honest with our friends and teachers
+Honesty: We try not to lie but instead be honest with our friends and teachers

 Learn more about our values at